ararobo/GN10Mainboard/README.md

 Other
 - Mode can be switched by DIP switch-4P
+- Gyro BNO086

 Indicators
+- 1 LED for 5V power
+- 2 LED for USB Serial
-- 3 LED (Red Green Blue) for program
+- 3 LED (Red Green Blue) for MCU debug
-- 4 LED for BLE module
+- 2 LED for BLE module

 ## Main parts